Flavianbraga/Diffusion/README.md

   For compilation, we have used the GNU Compiler Collection (GCC).
 See more information on GCC
  <a href="https://gcc.gnu.org/">here</a>.
-We tested the algorithm using some GCC versions: 9.3.0 in a Windows Subsystem for Linux (Ubuntu 20.04 LTS, Focal Fossa)
+We tested the algorithm using some GCC versions: 9.3.0 in Ubuntu 20.04 LTS and 7.5.0 in Ubuntu 18.04 LTS.
 </p>

 <p align="justify">